-- In the navigation tree of VISO software double click Access Zones command. - In the newly opened window click Add, enter zone name and then confirm with OK button. - In the bottom, define Entry Points, Exit Points and optionally Internal Points assigning previously created Access Points.
-Access Points which include Access Terminals are usually defined when Access Doors are created using for example wizard from VISO-> Wizards->Add Access Controller Wizard.

-• Upload settings to the controller.
+- In the navigation tree of VISO software within particular access controller double click Access Zones command. - In the newly opened window click Add, enter zone name and then confirm with OK button. - In the bottom, define Entry Points, Exit Points and optionally Internal Points assigning previously created Access Points.
+Access Points which include Access Terminals are usually defined when Access Doors are created using for example wizard which is available after selection of Wizards in the top menu of VISO software. - Upload settings to the controller.